4DNucleome/PartSeg/tutorials/Interface-overview/interface-overview.rst

 .. image::  images/main_window.png
    :alt: Main Roi Analysis GUI

-1.  `Multiple files widget`_ for work with multiple files without loading from disc.
+1.  `Multiple files panel`_ for work with multiple files without loading from disc.
     Visible only if enabled in Settings and Measurements (described in `Profile, Pipeline, Project`_)